Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 In my experience the best (and safest) way to train the hook grip is a steady dose of farmer carries.

-I'm more of an advocate of single arm carries than double bell carries.
-Simply for the purpose of symmetry.
+I'm more of an advocate of single arm carries than double kettlebell carries.
+For the purpose of symmetry.
 Plus, this will build a sold base of reflexive strength.

 With single bell carries you get the best of both worlds, static and dynamic stability.